Ben H. Guill

 Ben Hugh Guill (September 8, 1909 – January 15, 1994) was a short-term Republican member of the United States House of Representatives from Texas's 18th congressional district, which then encompassed the Panhandle counties.
-He won a special election and served the remaining eight months in office.
+He won a 1950 special election and served the remaining eight months in office before the term expired.

 Early life and education

-Guill was born in Smyrna in Rutherford County in central Tennessee.
+Guill was born on September 9, 1909, in Smyrna, Tennessee, the son of Hugh Hays Guill and Cora Anna (Jones) Guill.
+His family moved to El Paso, Texas, in 1918.
+He attended Canyon High School.
 He graduated in 1933 from West Texas A&M University in Canyon, Texas, then known as West Texas State College.

 Career

 Guill worked as an educator before becoming a business executive, and a real estate agent.

+World War II

 From 1942 to 1945 during World War II, he served in the United States Navy.

+Congress

 Guill won a special election to the Eighty-first Congress to fill the vacancy created by the resignation of Representative Eugene Worley.
-Guill served the remaining term from May 6, 1950 to January 3, 1951.
+Guill served the remaining term from May 6, 1950, to January 3, 1951.
 In the November 1950 general election, he was unsuccessful in his bid for reelection to a full term in the Eighty-second Congress, losing to the Democratic candidate.
-Guill was a delegate to the 1952 Republican National Convention, which met in Chicago to nominate the Eisenhower-Nixon ticket.